 Node: When a node is selected, the dialog shows the upstream area of the node.

-The video below shows an example of the usage of the select tool and the cross section profile window.
+The screenshot below shows an example of the usage of the select tool and the cross section profile window.

 The length profile tool allows you to sample a stretch of the river from upstream to downstream.
 When the tool is activated, click on two points on the river such that the second point is downstream of the first point.
 After clicking on the second point, the length profile window will show up.
 The length profile shows the elevation of the bottom of the river from the first point to second.
 You can also enable any elevation model in the layer selection menu and see how the river network differs from the terrain model.
 The terrain model is usually above (at higher elevation than) the river network since the bottom of the river is usually not represented in the terrain model.
 The length profile view can also be used to study computations.

-The video below demonstrates the use of the length profile tool.
+The screenshot below demonstrates the use of the length profile tool.

 Pipes, underpasses and similar structures are represented in groups.
 In a group the water can take two (or more) different paths downstream, depending on the particular event.
 For instance, a bridge with a piped underpass will allow water to pass through the pipe, but in extreme events the pipe may not be able to handle the flow in the river and the excess flow will take a path above the bridge instead, flooding it.
 Grouped sections of the river network are marked in pink, see the screenshot below.